junh1024/junh1024-Documents/Science/Death Star plans Data Transfer Feasibility Study.md

-# Death Star plans Feasibility
+# Death Star plans Data Transfer Feasibility Study

 Introduction
 ---
-So in Rogue One, Jyn steals the Death Star plans, broadcasts them to a ship, then it's transferred to a memory card.
+So in Star Wars - Rogue One, Jyn, now part of the Rebels/Resistance, steals the Death Star plans, broadcasts them to a ship, then it's transferred to a memory card.
 There are a few reasons why I think it's quite unfeasible, unless there are some changes.

 Amount
 ---
-We are led to believe that the thing that Jyn steals contains the development archive for something Gaelen Erso worked on for "so much" of his life.
+We are led to believe that the thing that Jyn steals contains the complete development/engineering archive for something Gaelen Erso worked on for "so much" of his life.
 So we assume at least 20-ish years of engineering work, I'll make up a number, 2TB.
 It might be bigger than this, but i'll use this number.

 Medium
 ---